 Participants, Description and Number, and Inclusion/Exclusion Criteria/Recruitment Strategy

-The sample will be recruited via either a) the UQ first year psychology research participation scheme, whereby students enrolled in first year psychology courses sign up on up on a website and receive course credit for participation, b) the UQ paid research participation scheme, whereby members of the UQ local community sign up on a similar website and receive financial remuneration ($20 per hour) for their travel and time spent participating, or c) crowdsourcing platforms such as Amazon Mechanical Turk and recruitment services such as Crowdflower or Qualtrics whereby participants sign up to complete the study via the web and receive financial remuneration ($5 per hour) for their time spent participating.
-It is expected that participants will range in age from 18-60, with an equal distribution of males and females, and who will have no significant health issues that would affect their ability to provide voluntary, informed consent.
+The sample will be recruited via either a) the UQ first year psychology research participation scheme, whereby students enrolled in first year psychology courses sign up on up on a website and receive course credit for participation, b) the UQ paid research participation scheme, whereby members of the UQ local community sign up on a similar website and receive financial remuneration ($20 per hour) for their travel and time spent participating, or c) crowdsourcing platforms such as Amazon Mechanical Turk and recruitment services such as Crowdflower or Qualtrics whereby participants sign up to complete the study via the web and receive financial remuneration (e.g., $5 per hour) for their time spent participating.
+It is expected that participants will range in age from 17-60, with an equal distribution of males and females, and who will have no significant health issues that would affect their ability to provide voluntary, informed consent.

 Participant Commitment